alebr001/rijksmuseum_api_assessment_pm/README.md

 * Empty format leads to http 500 error
 * Internal server error does not give functional error message (no output)
 * When format is jsonp is generates a contenttype of text/javascript while application/javascript is considered best practice.
+* ps < 10.000  is allowed in collection api